move-me-to-ipfs-shipyard/Thorin/readme.txt

 - i do download files
 - language - my language is clojure
 - installation - i am a desktop program
+- logo - i have no logo, my name, a word - find - defines me
 - binaries - my repository has releases of binaries releases
 - runtime - i run on jvm, i will not be graalvm compiled, i'm not on Jesus level
 - interface - i use cljfx